ArielElb/Statistics-BIU/README.md

-## Statistics-BarPlot
+# Statistics-BarPlot

 #Objective
-The objective of this mission is to create a bar plot for tomato prices in two different years, using data from the file "Tomato.csv".
+T#he objective of this mission is to create a bar plot for tomato prices in two different years, using data from the file "Tomato.csv".
 The width of each bar should correspond to 10% of the total observations, and the height of each bar should show the relative prevalence measured in the dataset.

-#Prerequisites
+##Prerequisites
 To complete this mission, you will need:

 Python 3 installed on your computer